dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## The Central Dogma of Molecular Biology

 DNA’s role isn’t limited to making copies of itself.
 Its primary function is to store the genetic information needed to build the working molecules of life — especially proteins.
 But DNA doesn’t directly produce proteins.
 Instead, the process relies on an intermediary: RNA.
-This leads us to the Central Dogma of Molecular Biology, which describes the flow of genetic information within a cell.
+This leads us to the **Central Dogma of Molecular Biology, which describes the flow of genetic information within a cell**.

-The central dogma follows this path: DNA → RNA → Protein
+The central dogma follows this path: **DNA → RNA → Protein**

-- Transcription: A segment of DNA is used as a template to synthesize RNA.
+- **Transcription**: A segment of DNA is used as a template to **synthesize RNA**.
 When this RNA carries instructions for making a protein, it’s called messenger RNA (mRNA).

-- Translation: The mRNA is then decoded by ribosomes to assemble a protein, using the genetic code to translate nucleotide sequences into amino acid chains.
+- **Translation**: The mRNA is then decoded by ribosomes to **assemble a protein**, using the genetic code to translate nucleotide sequences into amino acid chains.

 While not strictly part of the central dogma, DNA replication is also essential — it ensures that genetic information is preserved and passed on when cells divide.